FAQs

 Our label partner currently provides us with a 100% post-consumer label printed with UV-cured inks on a micro-liner, recyclable backer.
 We consider this one of the most sustainable options at a real-world price point.
 Certified compostable labels (which you can make as big as you want!) are getting there, but we’ve found they’re still out of a realistic price range for most of our customers.
 We’re expecting more development in this area in the very near future.

-There are currently no federal laws banning single use plastics in the United States or Canada.
-However, circumstances are changing rapidly with Canada currently proposing certain bans on products that cannot biodegrade beginning in December 2021.
+There are currently no federal laws banning single use plastics in the United States.
+However, circumstances are changing rapidly with Canada having enacted certain bans on single-use products that beginning in December 2022, which has since been contested in Supreme Court.
 Individual cities and states have also taken action to introduce legislation specifically aimed at banning specific plastic products.
-In jurisdictions that have implemented plastics regulations, certified compostable materials like PLA and bagasse have been considered a suitable alternative to traditional single-use plastics.
+In most, but not all, jurisdictions that have implemented plastics regulations, certified compostable materials like PLA have been considered a suitable alternative to traditional single-use plastics.

 Product Performance